cheddartv/flatland/README.md

 </Boundary>
 ```

-Assuming there is another section within the Boundary with the specified `flatId`, pressing RIGHT while the `navColumn` is active will pass focus to the `videoResults` Grid.
+Assuming there is another child section of `Flatland` with `flatId` equal to `videoResults`, pressing RIGHT while the `navColumn` is active will pass focus to the `videoResults` Grid.
 If no section can become active, the active section remains active, and the focused item remains focused.

 ### Overriding Boundaries ###